FirelyTeam/firely-docs/firelyserver/overview.rst

 * CodeSystem and ValueSet resources for :ref:`terminology <feature_terminology>`.
 * :ref:`Custom Searchparameters <feature_customsp>`: have Firely Server index and search resources on properties that are not searchable with the searchparameters from the FHIR Specification itself.

-Read more on Firely Server FHIR Server:
+Read more on Firely Server:

 * :ref:`vonk_getting_started`
 * :ref:`vonk_features`